-I remember as a child, my mum would try and sneak sweet potato into brownies that she’d make to pump up our veggie intake (among other crafty ways), and surprisingly, they tasted just as good as regular brownies.
-Fast forward to today, I’d never have imagined adding beans to my chocolate chip cookies, but they actually work… REALLY well!
+I remember as a child, my mum would try and sneak sweet potato into brownies, or avocado into muffins to subtly boost our veggie intake.
+Fast forward to today, I’d never have imagined adding beans to my chocolate chip cookies, but it actually works… REALLY well!

-Before we get started in learning how to make these delicious cookies – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes and tips I share!
+Before we get started in learning how to make these high protein chickpea chocolate chip cookies – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 - 1 1/2 cups chickpea flour

 - 3 tbsp pure maple syrup or raw honey

 - 3 tbsp filtered water

 - 1/4 cup dairy-free chocolate chips

 - Mix the dry ingredients – flour, salt, and baking soda – together first in a large mixing bowl until well combined.